What is UMPI’s Virtual Graduation ceremony?

 How to RSVP for the Virtual Graduation Ceremony

-Anyone wishing to be honored in the Fall 2025 Virtual Graduation ceremony must apply for graduation no later than Tuesday, Aug.
-26. Students who apply after this date will be featured in the Spring 2026 Virtual Graduation ceremony.
+Anyone wishing to be honored in the Spring 2026 Virtual Graduation ceremony must apply for graduation no later than Friday, March 13.
+Students who apply after this date will be featured in the Fall 2026 Virtual Graduation ceremony.
 Watch this video for more information on how to apply for graduation.

 - Name